Mees Hilgers

-Mees Victor Joseph Hilgers (born 13 May 2001) is a professional footballer who plays as a centre-back for Eredivisie club Twente.
+Mees Victor Joseph Hilgers (born 13 May 2001) is a professional footballer who plays as a centre-back for Eredivisie club Heerenveen.
 Born in the Netherlands, he represents the Indonesia national team.

 Club career

 Early career

-Hilgers started playing football at ASC Nieuwland in his hometown of Amersfoort.
+Hilgers started playing football at Nieuwland in his hometown of Amersfoort.
 After moving to Nijkerk, he played in the youth team of Sparta Nijkerk.
-At the age of ten, he moved to the academy of FC Twente.
+At the age of ten, he moved to the academy of Twente.

 Twente

 On 6 December 2018, Hilgers signed his first professional contract with Twente.
 He made his professional debut with Twente in a 2–1 Eredivisie win over Ajax on 5 December 2020.

 2022–23 season

 In the 2022–23 season, Hilgers was out of action for some time from March due to a groin injury.
 After returning he lost his starting place to Julio Pleguezuelo.
 He seemed to be heading for a departure from Twente, but he signed a new contract in July 2023 until mid-2026.